rust-gamedev/rust-gamedev.github.io/content/news/028/index.md

 - First few chapters of the book explaining how Oxygengine works in:
   [Oxygengine Essentials Book][oxygengine-book].
-- New Hardware-Accelerated renderer based on Material Graphs (to allow making faster and better quality game visuals - more about that in [Material Graph based rendering][oxygengine-material-graph] chapter).
+- New hardware-accelerated renderer based on Material Graphs (to allow making faster and better quality game visuals - more about that in [Material Graph based rendering][oxygengine-material-graph] chapter).
 - New Overworld game module (which aims to provide all essential features needed